AodhSully/dnd-notes/D&D/Session Notes/2023/Session 72.md

-determined to trek to a stronghold on his journey he encountered "MY RELATIVE" a white dragon in this time it had only been a few years since the dragons appeared white dragon swooped down - grandad managed to bargain with it dragon felt a kinship - a pact was forged between the two as long as grandad would feed the beast, telling him what he knew about the land - dragon would bestow draconic abilities went out into the world with new powers
+determined to trek to a stronghold on his journey he encountered "MY RELATIVE" a white dragon in this time it had only been a few years since the dragons appeared white dragon swooped down - [[Grandad]] managed to bargain with it dragon felt a kinship - a pact was forged between the two as long as [[Grandad]] would feed the beast, telling him what he knew about the land - dragon would bestow draconic abilities went out into the world with new powers

 got to the gates of the stronghold